Want to spend more time outdoors …

 Organize your backyard.

-Your goal is to store items near to where you use them.
-It makes them easier to find and faster to clean up when you finish!
+You want to store items close to where you use them.
+That will make them easier to find and easier to clean up when you're done!

 👉 Here are some common categories and storage ideas:

-Install mounts on the walls or ceiling to hang fishing poles and bicycles.
+Install wall or ceiling mounts for fishing poles and bicycles.

 Group like items together in transparent lidded containers.
 Items such as sunscreen, sunglasses, citronella candles, paper plates, etc.